-Students interested in taking 42AP English Literature and Composition are encouraged to register for this course.
+Students interested in taking 42AP English Literature and Composition are encouraged to register for English Literary Advanced 30S and 40S in their Grade 11 year.

 E40STF TRANSACTIONAL FOCUS 40S

 It can be considered a natural continuation of the 30S Transactional course.
 It can also be used as the Grade 12 S-level ELA credit required to couple with Grade 12 AP ELA.
 The course is more practical in nature than the Comprehensive or Literary choices and deals with the reading and writing of non-fiction forms such as biographies and memoirs.
 Students taking this course will learn to process information critically and efficiently.